Menu

 6. It takes all you have, tears you up, and breaks you down.

-But when it’s all done and over you build strength, wisdom, and trust in yourself.
+But when it’s all done and over, you build strength, wisdom, and trust in yourself.
 You learn to give your feelings more credence, knowing they’re an internal signal that something is off and you need to investigate them further so you can decide what’s really best for you.

 So yes, boundaries can be life-changing, but the emotional upheaval that often accompanies them isn’t for the fainthearted.
-Changing yourself, getting out of your comfort zone, doing what is right for you can trigger your reptilian brain, which craves safety, making you feel like you are doing something wrong.
-Arnold Bennet rightly says that all change, even for the better, is accompanied by discomfort.
+Changing yourself, getting out of your comfort zone, and doing what is right for you can trigger your reptilian brain, which craves safety, making you feel like you are doing something wrong.
+Arnold Bennett rightly says that all change, even for the better, is accompanied by discomfort.

 Deepak Chopra said that “All great changes are preceded by chaos.”
 I believe the benefits of maintaining boundaries make the chaos worth it.